 Since gel is still a relatively new polish offering, there is confusion about what it is.
 Below are some of the most common gel polish questions and how it compares to regular polishes.

-How much stronger is gel nail polish vs. regular?
+How much stronger is gel nail polish vs. regular polish?

 Gel polish lasts between 2-3 weeks at the minimum, while regular polish is lucky to go a week without chipping.
 With light wear, your gel nails last at least twice as long as a normal polish, but realistically they get you four to six times a standard manicure mileage.

-In terms of retained wear and tear, gel polish will not chip the way regular polish is known to.
+In terms of wear and tear, gel polish will not chip the way regular polish is known to.
 If applied correctly, it is also not likely to smudge.
-The strength of this type of polish is evident in its removal process, and it’s clear that you have to be very intentional about removing your gel polish to prepare for a new application.
+The strength of gel polish is most visible in its removal process, since you'll need to be deliberate when removing it.

 Does gel nail polish ruin your nails?